9 Documentaries about Fidel Castro

 The film combines historical footage with McNamara's candid interviews, creating an engaging narrative about the complexities of modern warfare.
 It is an insightful exploration for those interested in the Cold War era, particularly U.S.-Cuban relations.

-For more information, visit The Fog of War on Wikipedia.
+For more information, visit The Fog of War on IMDb.

 Commandante is a political documentary directed by American filmmaker Oliver Stone.
 Released in 2003, the film features an in-depth interview with Cuban leader Fidel Castro.